shaneturner/docker-traefik/README.md

     data:
 ```

-Note where the nginx server is using both the 'dev' netowrk and the internal 'default' network.
+Note where the nginx server is using both the 'dev' network and the internal 'default' network.